-In Drawing and Painting 2, students will build on concepts learned through Drawing a n d Paintung 1 to make original art based on personal choices, subject matter, and themes to construct a comprehensive art portfolio.
-Students will exhibit a deeper refinement of artistic skills and ideas and demonstrate the artistic skills and ideas they have devel skills and ideas they have developed, refined, and applied.
+In Drawing and Painting 2, students will build on concepts learned through Drawing and Paintung 1 to make original art based on personal choices, subject matter, and themes to construct a comprehensive art portfolio.
+Students will exhibit a deeper refinement of artistic skills and ideas and demonstrate the artistic skills and ideas they have developed, refined, and applied.
 Students will explore variety of materials and mediums to achieve desired results of art pieces.
 Students will focus on presentations of work, artist statements, selection process of pieces to a portfolio, and critical analysis of work.
 Assessments will include self-assessment and reflection, peer-assessment and partner work, collaborative assessments in small groups, class critiques, gallery walks, and teacher assessment and conferencing.
 Students will also participate in gallery shows featured at school and in local galleries and will participate in local contests and shows throughout the school year.